IvanPandevEngineering/HyperMu_Alpha/README.md

 This repository is strictly for academic purposes.
 Do not apply changes to real-world vehicles based on ChassisDyne results.
 All rights reserved.

 ## Multibody, time-dependent vehicle simulations by Ivan Pandev
 ChassisDyne is a chassis response calculator solving for tire load, lateral load distribution, and other variables not directly measurable over time, using either real-world acceleration telemetry, or synthetic acceleration and road surface data as inputs.
 Intuitively speaking, ChassisDyne is a virtual 7-post shaker rig with significantly increased functionality, e.g. replaying chassis acceleration inputs as well as road surface inputs.

-The vehicle model consists of 6 solid bodies: Front chassis and rear chassis (connected by a torsion spring), and 4 unsprung suspension masses connected to the chassis by variations of springs, roll bars, dampers, etc. The full definition is found in `chassis_model.py.`
+The vehicle model consists of 6 solid bodies: Front chassis and rear chassis (connected by a torsion spring), and 4 unsprung suspension masses connected to the chassis by variations of springs, roll bars, dampers, etc. The system of differential equations describing the model's response is found in `chassis_model.py.` The transient response of this model is then solved using Runge-Kutta methods in `RK4_iterator.py,` and variables of interest are collected.

 ![alt text](https://github.com/IvanPandevEngineering/ChassisDyne_Alpha/blob/main/images/demo1.png)